Are translated books the new ‘face’ of Indian literature in English? A translator weighs in

 Right from its inception in 2018, the JCB Prize for Literature has presented a level playing field for Indian Writing in English and translations from Indian languages.
 Two of the five shortlisted works in its inaugural edition of 2018 were translations, and Benyamin’s Jasmine Days, a Malayalam novel translated by Shahnaz Habib, was the winner that year.
 Since then, translations have featured in the JCB Prize shortlist every year, with a winner each in 2020 and 2021.

 Now, all five books that make up the shortlist for the 2022 edition of the Prize are translations: Tomb of Sand (Geetanjali Shree, translated by Daisy Rockwell), Imaan (Manoranjan Byapari, translated by Arunava Sinha), Song of the Soil (Chuden Kabimo, translated by Ajit Baral), The Paradise of Food (Khalid Jawed, translated by Baran Farooqi), and Valli (Sheela Tomy, translated by Jayasree Kalathil).
 It is certain, therefore, that for the third successive year, and for the fourth time in five years, a translation rather than an original work in English will be the winner of one of the most prestigious literary prizes in India.
-It can also be said that translations have finally attained credibility as a genreof literary excellence in India on a par with Indian Writing in English.
+It can also be said that translations have finally attained credibility as a genre of literary excellence in India on a par with Indian Writing in English.

 Is this occasion as momentous as it seems?
 What can it potentially mean for the practitioners, publishers, critics, and readers of both genres?
 What should we learn from it?
 This is perhaps a good moment to explore these questions in a critical and constructive way.